NigelOToole/direction-reveal/README.md

 [Live demo](http://nigelotoole.github.io/direction-reveal/)

 ## Direction aware content reveals
-This plugin detects which direction a user enters/exits a block, allowing you to reveal/hide content based on this direction.
+This plugin detects which direction a user enters or leaves an element, allowing you to reveal or hide content based on this direction.
-The hidden content can animate in from the direction the user enters and animate out the direction the user leaves, allowing you to create interesting animation effects.